Correlations of Dark Matter, Gas and Stellar Profiles in Dark Matter Halos: Results

 We use ``closed-shell'' (``open-shell'') regime to refer to scales at which the total baryon fraction is (not) conserved.
 To study the transition between these regimes, we utilize the correlation between hot gas and stellar mass fraction as proposed in \citet{Wu:2015} and \citet{Farahi:2019anti}.
 We define differential gas (stellar) mass fractions as the gas (stellar) mass divided by the total mass within a radial shell, $f_{\rm gas/\star} = M_{\rm gas/\star}(r)/M_{\rm tot}(r)$.
 Figure~\ref{fig:TNG_fb_profile_z0} shows the correlation between differential gas and stellar mass fractions as a function of radial- and halo mass-scale.
 At radial-scales larger than $R_{200}$, there is anti-correlation between gas and stellar fraction that suggests baryons in the infall radial shells are approximately conserved \citep{Wu:2015, Farahi:2018, Farahi:2019anti}.
 But in the core of low-mass halos with $M_{200}<10^{14}\,\msun$, the anti-correlation between $f_{\rm gas}$ and $f_{\rm \star}$ vanishes (Figure~\ref{fig:TNG_fb_profile_z0}).
 This change in correlation indicates the transition from closed-shell to open-shell regime.
 The transition trend from closed-shell to open-shell regime is consistent with the correlation trend that is observed in density profiles of gas and dark matter (Figure~\ref{fig:TNG_corr_profile_z0}), which suggests the same physical origin.

 For the most massive halo bin ($M_{200} > 10^{14} \,\msun$), the coupling between gas and dark matter does not vanish completely (Figure~\ref{fig:TNG_corr_profile_z0}, left panel), suggesting that the gravitational coupling is still a major player.
 Similarly, the anti-correlation between gas and stars does not completely vanish (Figure~\ref{fig:TNG_fb_profile_z0}), which indicates that the feedback cannot eliminate the gravitational coupling between gas and stars for the most massive systems.
+However, recent empirical results of positive correlation between the hot and cold baryons challenged this model \citep[][]{Puddu:2022}.
+Since this anti-correlation has been observed across several hydrodynamical simulations \citep[][]{Wu:2015,Farahi:2018}, the empirical evidence of positive correlation can have profound implications for constraining feedback physics implemented in modern hydrodynamical cosmological simulations.

+Employing a zeroth-order approximation, the correlation statistics of gas and stellar fraction can be estimated from the density profile statistics (see Appendix~\ref{app:ga_stellar_fraction_statistics} for a derivation).
+At a fixed normalized radius and mass, the covariance between gas and stellar fraction can be approximated with the scatter in dark matter (denoted with $m$), stellar (denoted with $\star$), and gas (denoted with $g$) density profiles and the correlation across them,

+In the outskirt of halos, the second term in this expression is dominant.
+Since $\rsm \sigma_m > \rgs \sigma_g$, we expect to get a negative correlation.